wlee88/the-movie-db/README.md

   and we will lose user's trust in our interface.
 - Would be great to remember where the user's position was when they clicked a movie and then went back.
 - Progressive image loading for the header.
+- UX - search icon in `search-bar` should turn into a cross where you can dismiss the keyboard.

 ## Code scaffolding